UtahRETC/ProgrammingIntroClass/README.md

 # Programming Intro Class

 A short, two day introduction to programming class.
+By the great @andrewjensen.